Elemecca/ether1240/reverse/README.md

 This directory contains the working files for reverse engineering the interface between the comm pack and the IO processor.

+- `tek1241.*` is a Ghidra project for reverse engineering the ROMs

 - `chargen.py` generates an SVG map of the 1240's proprietary character set from the character generation ROM image